 PhD Student, Weldon School of Biomedical Engineering

-I received a BE degree in Electronics and Communication Engineering from Anna University, India in 2006, then completed a master's degree in Electrical Engineering at University of Michigan, Ann Arbor, in 2007, specializing in Signal Processing.
+I received a BE degree in Electronics and Communication Engineering from Anna University, India in 2006, then completed a Master's degree in Electrical Engineering at University of Michigan, Ann Arbor, in 2007, specializing in Signal Processing.
 Following this, I worked at The MathWorks for seven years, developing, testing and providing application support for mathematical software (MATLAB and Simulink).
 In 2015, I joined the Center for Computational Neuroscience and Neural Technology at Boston University, where I studied the neural mechanisms of speech-in-noise perception using electroencephalography (EEG) and techniques from network science.
-In the Fall 2016 semester, I will join Prof. Joaquín Goñi's lab at Purdue University as a graduate student.
+During the Fall 2016 semester, I joined Prof. Joaquín Goñi's lab at Purdue University as a graduate student.
 I am interested in studying complex systems in nature which exhibit a degree of orderly emergent behavior, despite being composed of parts that seemingly interact with each other in a disorderly manner.
 In particular, I am interested in using techniques from network science, nonlinear dynamics, signal processing, and statistics to characterize complex systems that occur in a variety of disciplines including neuroscience.
-For my PhD work, I plan to use functional neuroimaging data to study patterns of brain connectivity in health and disease.
+For my PhD work, I use functional neuroimaging data to study patterns of brain connectivity in health and disease.
 I received a Lynn Fellowship from the Purdue Graduate School for the academic year 2016-17.